 “Harnessing the power of tech to do more, investing in your staff to develop their skills, and funding technology for our nonprofit partners, isn’t optional going forward.
 Tech investments are mission-critical, pure and simple.”

-TAG will host a webinar on October 29, which will be open to the public, to further expand upon key findings and the emerging trends shaping the future of technology in the philanthropic sector.
+TAG will host an event on October 29, which will be open to the public, to further expand upon key findings and the emerging trends shaping the future of technology in the philanthropic sector.
+The survey report will be made available to the public following the event.

 Survey Committee Recognition